yagomouro/weather-app/README.md

 # Weather App
-A weather app, made with the OpenWeather and VIA Cep APIs, Sass and Js.
+A weather app, made with the OpenWeather and VIA Cep APIs, Js and Sass.